-To improve the quality of life of Latino/a immigrant workers by promoting leadership development, workers’ rights, and civic engagement through legal information sharing, training, and organizing.
+To improve the quality of life of Latino/a immigrant workers by promoting leadership development, workers’ rights, and civic engagement through legal information sharing, training and organizing.

-The HWC is dedicated to help build a community that works for all across the Midwest.
-The organization envisions becoming a recognized and self-sustaining organization that provides leadership training to immigrants and workers.
+We envision becoming a recognized and self-sustaining organization that provides leadership training to immigrants and workers.

 Our golden rule is “Do not do for others what they can do for themselves.”
 This rule is fundamental to our ability to develop leaders who are capable of promoting, protecting, and defending their rights.